jtfmumm/modal-flow-js/README.md

 modal's input.
 This output can include user UI input as well as response data from an ajax request associated with the modal.
 The modal chain can end with an exit function which takes the output of the last modal as its argument.

 If you need branching, you can use a series of links.
-Because of hoisting, these need to be declared in reverse order.
+Because of hoisting, these links need to be declared in reverse order.
 For example:

 ```